-Prior to the experiment approximately 4g of the protonated and deuterated samples will have been loaded into tall (10cm) annular aluminum cells (inner diameter 0.635 cm, outer diameter 1.27 cm) and press sealed with lead wire.
-At the start of the experiment the protonated sample will already be mounted inside a high temperature "displex" closed cycle helium refrigerator, sitting at some temperature (to be decided) between room temperature and 400 K; this is to save time heating it to the measurement temperature.
-We will demonstrate how the sample is heated to 425 K, taking great care to ensure that its temperature never exceeds \sim 435 K since it starts to decompose at about this temperature, in which case the next group will not be doing the experiment!
+Prior to the experiment several grams of the protonated sample (crystallographic density 1.636 g/cm^3) will have been loaded into a tall (10cm) annular aluminum cell (inner diameter 0.635 cm, outer diameter 1.27 cm), press sealed with lead wire.
+At the start of the experiment we shall mount the sample in a high temperature "displex" closed cycle helium refrigerator, and we shall heat it to ~420 K, taking great care to ensure that its temperature never exceeds ~435 K since it starts to decompose at about this temperature, in which case the next group will not be doing this experiment!
+Through the night we shall collect data at the initial measurement temperature and at at least one other temperature.

-To reduce the data we will need results from a run with the deuterated sample and from a normalization run using vanadium.
-These runs will have been performed before the start of the summer school since there will not be time to complete them the week of the school.
+To reduce the data we will need results from a run with a deuterated sample (for reasons that will become apparent), from a normalization run using vanadium, and from a run with the beam closed.
+These runs will have been performed before the start of the summer school since there will not be time to complete them during the school.